The Complete Guide to Cathay Pacific First Class

 Cathay Pacific First Class Routes

-The good news is that Cathay Pacific is gradually bringing First Class back, and as of this writing, it’s offered on four routes: Hong Kong to London, Paris, Tokyo (Haneda), and Los Angeles.
+First Class is currently offered on four routes: Hong Kong to London, Paris, Tokyo (Haneda), and Los Angeles.

 How to Redeem Points for Cathay Pacific First Class